ITfoxtec/FoxIDs/docs/samples.md

 ```

 Create the sample seed OAuth 2.0 client in the FoxIDs Control Client.

+- Select the master track and create a OAuth 2.0 down-party.
-Set the client id to `sample_seed`, redirect Uri to `uri:sample:seed:client`) and response type to `token`.
-Remember the client secret.
-Give the sample seed client access to the FoxIDs Control API resource `foxids_control_api` with the scope `foxids:tenant` and granted the client the administrator role `foxids:tenant.admin`.
+- Set the client id to `sample_seed`, redirect Uri to `uri:sample:seed:client`) and response type to `token`.
+Add a client secret and Remember the secret.
+- In the resource and scopes section.
+Remove the default resource scope and give the sample seed client access to the FoxIDs Control API resource `foxids_control_api` with the scope `foxids:tenant`.
+- In the scopes section.
+Remove all scopes.
+- Click show advanced settings.
+In the claims section.
+Granted the client the administrator role `foxids:tenant.admin`.

 The sample seed client is thereby granted access to update the tenant.

 ![FoxIDs Control Client - sample_seed client](images/sample_seed-client.png)